 This independence then carries into the new workplace, giving them the confidence to embrace a new skill set and realize that their abilities have value to others.
 In working in supported employment situations, they are also provided the support and guidance necessary for improving their social and daily living skills and gradually gaining crucial knowledge of how to properly engage with others.
 Finally, they are learning transferable vocational skills, which will stay with them throughout their lives.
 Over time, they become less dependent upon the vocational coach and become more independent and valuable members of their employers’ workforce.

 Employers who welcome participants of supported employment programs benefit from the presence of people with developmental disabilities in a number of ways.
 The cultural impact on the employee base is an increase in morale, which drives innovation and market growth.
 Employers who are seen to embrace diversity in their workforce out-perform competitors who do not.
 Much of this is attributed to the willingness of leadership and employees in diverse settings to embrace open communication and explore compelling alternative approaches to standard business challenges.

 Impact on the Family

-Supported employment programs provide a dual benefit for family members who are often acting as caregivers for people with IDD.
+Supported employment programs provide a dual benefit for family members who are often acting as caregivers for people with developmental disabilities.
 By providing an avenue of socialization and productivity at times when they might otherwise require personal engagement, this frees up family members and allows everyone in the family to achieve a degree of freedom and independence.
 This is especially true when considering the impact the individual’s new revenue stream will have on the family unit.
-Assisting people with IDD access competitive wages teaches them to gain fiscal independence and helps to mitigate any financial impact of living expenses.
+Assisting people with developmental disabilities access competitive wages teaches them to gain fiscal independence and helps to mitigate any financial impact of living expenses.